meilisearch/specifications/text/0118-search-api.md

 n/a

 ## 3. Future Possibilities

 - Add dedicated errors to replace `bad_request` error.

+### 3.1.
+Formatting Search Results

 - Move `attributesToHighlight`, `highlightPreTag`, `highlightPostTag`, `attributesToCrop`, `cropLength` and `cropMarker` into a `formatter` objet.
+- Add an option to only highlight complete query term.
 - Expose the `formatter` resource as an index setting.